Piezoelectric Generators: Applications

 Current applications for multilayer piezo generators are energy sources for munitions and wireless sensors, such as sensors that monitor tire pressure in automobiles.

 The Future of Piezoelectric Generation

 Single-layer and multilayer piezo generators are used in applications where batteries or direct electrical current is not available.

 Recently, energy harvesting using piezoelectric energy generation has become the focus of much research.
 While we are very excited about the prospects of energy harvesting using piezoelectric ceramics, we do have concerns regarding the use of piezoelectric ceramics in large-scale energy harvesting.

 Piezoelectric ceramics have limited energy outputs, and therefore are potentially cost-prohibitive to feasibly use in any large-scale energy harvesting application.
 On the other hand, use of multilayer piezo generators in smaller electronic devices with low power requirements offers a real opportunity for exploration.

-For much more information on the applications of piezoelectric generators, please order our book: Piezoelectric Ceramics: Principles and Applications
+For much more information on the applications of piezoelectric generators and piezo ceramic elements, please order our book: Piezoelectric Ceramics: Principles and Applications